 In “Micropolitics and Segmentarity” Chapter of A Thousand Plateaus, Deleuze and Guattari carefully expose the intrinsic danger of molecular flights or escapes into indiscernibility in the face of molar segmentations of power.
 The chapter is a provocation to engage molar determinations, but also a warning.
-Not that they are responsible for it, but the fact that the dreaded collapse of the social order is always an involutional (or becoming) potential on the part of molecular subjectivities that engage rigid and linear terms of individual and collective determinations than it is on molar organizations.
+Part of the reason for the collapse of the social order is the potential of molecular subjectivities to embrace rigid and linear terms of individual and collective determinations.